On the Picard Group of the Moduli Space of Curves via $r$-Spin Structures: The case of marked genus 1 curves

-This means that each $\psi_i$ can be expressed as a sum of divisor classes without passing to taking coefficients $[r^i]$.
-In other words we get the same relations for each particular $r\geq3$.
-Moreover, these relations are the same as in Arbarello-Cornalba's \cite[Theorem 2.2]{Cor}, where it is proved that it is the full set of relations in $H^2(\oM_{1,n},\mathbb{Q})$. \end{proof}
+This means that for every $r\geq3$ each $\psi_i$ can be expressed as a sum of divisor classes, without passing to taking coefficients $\big[r^i\big]$.
+Expressions of $\psi_i$ coming from $r\geq3$ and $r^{\prime}\geq3$ give a~linear relation on boundary divisor classes, which are linear independent.
+In other words, we get the same relations for each particular $r\geq3$.
+Moreover, these relations are the same as in Arbarello--Cornalba's \cite[Theorem 2.2]{Cor}, where it is proved that it is the full set of relations in~$H^2\big(\oM_{1,n},\mathbb{Q}\big)$. \end{proof}